BugHunter29/BugHunter29/README.md

 - 👋 Hi, I’m BugHunter29
 - 👀 I’m interested in C# and Python
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C# and Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...